New England Community

 -

-Who: 10 lab partners from across U.S. who have been or are preparing to provide secondary testing for community-based drug checking using GC-MS or LC Q-TOF.
+Who: 10 lab partners from across U.S. who have been or are preparing to provide secondary testing for community-based drug checking using GC-MS, LC-QTOF-MS and other instruments.

 -